Early lung cancer is being caught sooner than ever

-To date, more than 300,000 (313,387) people have already taken up the offer to have their lungs checked and for the first time ever, new data shows more than a third of people diagnosed with lung cancer from the most deprived fifth of England were diagnosed at stage one or two in 2022 (34.5%) – up from 30% in 2019.
+So far, more than 300,000 people (313,387) have taken up the offer.
+For the first time, new data shows that in 2022, doctors diagnosed over a third (34.5%) of people with lung cancer in the most deprived fifth of England at stage one or two, up from 30% in 2019.

 The campaign will be running over the coming months across social media, through online advertising and on posters in areas where lung checks are operating.